jeremynoesen/BoneBot/README.md

 - Each line designates a new entry.
 - The format is `trigger // response`.
 - Case is ignored in the trigger.
 - The trigger can include Regex.
+Case is not ignored if you use Regex.
 - The response can include `\n` as a line separator.
 - You can also include `$USER$` in the response to ping the user who invoked a response, or `$REPLY$` to reply to them.
 - The response sends with a delay based on message length multiplied by `typing-speed` in the main configuration in milliseconds.